HPCForge/BubbleML/bubbleml_data/DOCS.md

 # BubbleML Documentation

 The BubbleML dataset consists of several studies, each composed of multiple simulations.
 Each of these simulations is stored as one HDF5 file.
-All of the HDF5 files store relevent tensor data:
+All of the HDF5 files store relevent tensor data.
+Each field is stored as a separate [HDF5 dataset](https://docs.h5py.org/en/stable/high/dataset.html) in the simulation file.

 1. temperature `temperature`
 2. pressure gradient `pressure`